 In the A8 L W12, virtually every surface that isn't carpeted is covered with leather, save the top of the dash and headliner, which is made of Alcantara.
 Order the Full Leather Upgrade and the dash gets covered in leather, too, as well as the whole of the inner door panels, instead of just an insert.
 The double stitching on the seats in contrasting colors is really wonderful.

 The S8 gets special seats upholstered in two-tone Valcona leather with contrasting stitching; or in all black if that's what you prefer.
-The wood trim in the S8 is an almost-black Gray Birch, which contrasts more sharply with the aluminum-look highlights.
+The wood trim in the S8 is an almost-black Gray Vavona, which contrasts more sharply with the aluminum-look highlights.
 Carbon fiber trim is optional.
 The S8 comes with a three-spoke steering wheel wrapped in gray leather.
 Instruments are white-on-gray with italic figures.

 A seven-inch color screen in the top-center of the dash of all models displays Audi's Multi-Media Interface, or MMI.
 Four buttons and a dial on the center console do the adjusting.
 This system is designed to consolidate interior functions into one control center, giving the driver lots of options without filling the dash with buttons.
 Audi's MMI features a shallower menu structure than BMW's iDrive, meaning you don't have to burrow as deeply through a maze of menus to get to the adjustment you want.
-Audi did not incorporate the climate controls into this system, however, and this is a good thing.
+Audi did not incorporate the climate controls into this system, and that's a good thing.
 Heating and air conditioning have traditional controls mounted high on the center stack, so you don't have to call up a menu to change the fan speed.
 You simply twist a dial.
 Occasionally, we twisted this when we really wanted to turn down the radio, but we learned.
 The MMI screen matches the look of the controls, and a Return button takes you back to where you were, like the Back button on a Web browser.

 In the Audi A8, a driver can use the Driver Information Display to set the optional Adaptive Cruise Control, which minds tailgating and maintains a safe, pre-determined distance to the car ahead.
 The Electronic Stabilization Program can help control the car when the driver can't.
 Electronic Brake-force Distribution keeps the car balanced in a panic stop, and Brake Assist slams the binders harder if the driver doesn't press as hard he or she should.
 Adaptive Air Suspension keeps the ride smooth and tires planted no matter the surface.
 There are moisture-sensing wipers, high-intensity headlamps and ten airbags.
 Yet all these advanced systems, identified by a confusing array of acronyms, don't mask one crucial point.
 The A8 can be a complete joy to drive, reminding all but the sensory deprived how pleasant gobbling miles in a big, fast luxury sedan can be.